Carbohydrate: Terminology

 The term "carbohydrate" has many synonyms and the definition can depend on context.
 Terms associated with carbohydrate include "sugar", "saccharide", "glucan", and "glucide".
 In food science the term "carbohydrate" often means any food that is rich in starch (such as cereals, bread and pasta) or simple carbohydrates, or fairly simple sugars such as sucrose (found in candy, jams, and desserts).
 Carbohydrates can also refer to dietary fiber, like cellulose.

 Saccharides

-The starting point for discussion of carbohydrates are the saccharides.
+The starting point for the discussion of carbohydrates is the saccharides.
 Monosaccharides are the simplest carbohydrates in that they cannot be hydrolyzed to smaller carbohydrates.
 Monosaccharides usually have the formula C_{m} (H_{2}O)_{n}.
 Disaccharides (e.g. sucrose) are common as are polysaccharides/oligosaccharides (e.g., starch, cellulose).
 Saccharides are polyhydroxy aldehydes, ketones as well as derived polymers having linkages of the acetal type.
 They may be classified according to their degree of polymerization.
 Many polyols are also classified as carbohydrates.
 In many carbohydrates the OH groups are appended to or replaced by N-acetyl (e.g., chitin), sulfate (e.g., glycosaminoglycans), carboxylic acid and deoxy modifications (e.g., fucose and sialic acid).